Supreme Novices Hurdle Trends

 Stat One

-First and foremost 14/16 winners of the Supreme have been aged five or six, with not many four year olds running in the event, with the last being Fakir D'Oudairies in 2019.
+First and foremost 11/12 winners of the Supreme have been aged five or six, with not many four year olds running in the event with the Triumph being their usual target.

-It builds a solid foundation to start with, but the winner in 2020 Appreciate It who was out of the age bracket went on to win by 24 lengths at the age of seven and was an anomaly to this rule.
+It builds a solid foundation to start with, the only winner out of this bracket being Appreciate It who went on to win by 24 lengths at the age of seven and was a rare anomaly to this rule.

 Stat Two

 Another fairly obvious but equally important trend to factor in is the form of the horse coming into the race.
-14/16 winners had won their previous start before wining up in the Supreme.
+11/12 winners had won their previous start before wining up in the Supreme, shock winner Labaik proving the only exception to this rule recently.

 It’s clearly a rare occasion for a horse not to win it’s warm up race for the Supreme, so it would pay to be wary of anything coming into the race without an all important 1 next to it’s name.